RafaelBarbosatec/cube/README.md

 ```

 Ready!!!
 Your application already supports internationalization.
-Bas get the strings as follows:
+Get the strings as follows:

 ```dart